Updated on: August 23, 2024

 Bottom Line:

-Intego is the best antivirus for Mac.
-It includes a highly customizable smart firewall that blocked every network threat during my tests.
+Intego includes the best firewall for Mac.
+It’s highly customizable and blocked every network threat during my tests.
 It also has a lot of useful extra features, like real-time protection and the best Mac system optimization tools on the market.
 You can try it out yourself with a 30-day money-back guarantee.

 Read the full Intego review here

 🥉3.
-TinyWall — Best Overall Free Firewall Program
+TinyWall — Best Dedicated Free Firewall Program

 TinyWall solves this problem by removing pop-ups entirely.
 If an app triggers your security settings, you can’t access it until you’ve manually created an exception for that app.
 While this adds an extra step, it helps keep your device safer than traditional firewalls because you can’t blindly allow permissions on every network request.

 Despite being as good as some premium firewalls, TinyWall is completely free — and I love how there are no annoying ads, paid upgrades, or price-gated features.
-You get everything TinyWall has to offer at no cost at all.
-It’s compatible with Windows 7, 8, 8.1, 10, and 11, and it’s super lightweight, barely taking up any resources on your system.
+It’s also less than 2 MB in file size, which is really cool.
+And you get everything TinyWall has to offer at no cost at all.
+It’s compatible with Windows 7, 8, 10, and 11, and it’s super lightweight, barely taking up any resources on your system.

 During my tests, TinyWall blocked more threats than the firewall in Windows Defender.
 As a standalone firewall, it’s excellent.
-However, TinyWall has no antivirus packages, so while it’s my favorite free firewall program in 2024, it won’t provide comprehensive device security.
+However, TinyWall has no antivirus packages, so while it’s one of my favorite free firewall programs in 2024, it won’t provide comprehensive device security.
 Consider a premium antivirus like Norton 360 to access a quality malware scanner, a VPN, dark web monitoring, and more.

 Bottom Line: